StanfordAHA/aha-wiki-page/_pages/02_design_flow.md

 ## Usage
 Inside the Docker container, we generate **verilog of the CGRA** using the following command.
 The `width` and `height` flag represent **the size of the array** we want to generate.
 Although the size might be flexible for different applications, it's still better to generate a larger array so that we can have more tiles to use.
 Note that every flag needs to be included in the command.

-    aha garnet --width 32 --height 16 --verilog --use_sim_sram --rv --sparse-cgra --sparse-cgra-combined
+    aha garnet --width 32 --height 16 --verilog --use_sim_sram

-    for test:
-        aha garnet --width 32 --height 16 --verilog --rv --sparse-cgra --sparse-cgra-combined
+When generating the verilog for physical design, remove the `--use_sim_sram` flag

-After running the command, it would save verilog file in `/aha/garnet/garnet.v`.
+After running the command, it would create the verilog file `/aha/garnet/garnet.v`.

 # Compiler
-Since now we have everything prepared, we want to use the compiler to **lower an application onto the CGRA hardware**.
+We will now go through the steps to compile an application onto the CGRA hardware and simulate it.

 In most of the experiments, we target applications in **dense linear algebra applications** domain.

-> ##### Note
->
-> Comparing to FPGA which are designed to handle applications in several different domains,
-> CGRA can target to accelerate only one domain of applications.
-{: .block-tip }

 The application is written in high-level DSL called **Halide**, which is embedded in C++.
-The Halide application would go through the scheduling phase and output a dataflow graph of logical operations in CoreIR format.
+The Halide application would go through a several stages before we can simulate it.

-## Usage
-Inside the Docker container, we use Gaussian application as example.

-In `/aha/aha/util/regress.py` we can see there are different setting suggestion for different applications.
-For example, the suggested `HALIDE_GEN_ARGS` is `"mywidth=62 myunroll=2 schedule=3"` for gaussian application.
-We need to **set HALIDE_GEN_ARGS before compiling the apps**.

-    cd /aha/Halide-to-Hardware/apps/hardware_benchmarks/apps/gaussian
-    export HALIDE_GEN_ARGS="mywidth=62 myunroll=2 schedule=3"
+We will use Gaussian as an example to go through the three steps of the compiler: map, pnr, and test.

-    aha halide apps/gaussian
+## aha map

-After running the command, it would save CoreIR file in `./bin/design_top.json`.
+`aha map apps/gaussian` will first compile the halide application using the Halide to Hardware compiler.
+It takes in the gaussian_generator.cpp and process.cpp described in https://stanfordaha.github.io/aha-wiki-page/pages/03_h2h_files/.

+Next, `aha map` will use a tool called MetaMapper to map the compute of the application (described in the CoreIR file `bin/gaussian_compute.json`) to PEs.
+It will produce a CoreIR file called `bin/gaussian_compute_mapped.json`.

+Finally, it will use the clockwork tool to schedule the application and map the storage and buffers of the application to memory tiles.
+This step takes in  `bin/gaussian_compute_mapped.json` and `bin/gaussian_memory.cpp` and produces a CoreIR file called `bin/design_top.json` (described in detail here: https://stanfordaha.github.io/aha-wiki-page/pages/08_design_files/).

-## Mapping
+## aha pnr
-Now we have both verilog file and CoreIR file.
-Then the CoreIR graph would be mapped, placed, and routed onto physical hardware units to produce CGRA bitstream.
-The CGRA bitstream acts just the same as FPGA bitstream, which contains configuration data and can be used to load the design onto the hardware.
+Now we have both verilog file and fully mapped CoreIR file.
+The `aha pnr apps/gaussian --width 32 --height 16` command will now place and route the application, perform pipelining, and generate a bitstream used to configure the CGRA to execute your application.

-We can use the following command to map the CoreIR graph onto the CGRA.
 The `width` and `height` flag specify what portion of the array we like to map to.
-The size must be smaller than the original setting of the CGRA verilog.
-We need to **set DISABLE_GP before compiling the apps**.

-    export PIPELINED=1   // we can still map without this variable.
-But the frequency would be very low. export DISABLE_GP=1
-    aha pipeline apps/gaussian --width 32 --height 16 --input-broadcast-branch-factor 2 --input-broadcast-max-leaves 32 --rv --sparse-cgra --sparse-cgra-combined
+This can only be as large as the verilog that you generated using `aha garnet` but may be smaller if desired.

 After running the command, the bitstream file would be saved in `./bin/gaussian.bs`.

-The placement file would be saved in `./bin/design.place`.
-We can see the x and y coordinates and the functions of each tile.
-The connection edges among each tile for the application is in `./bin/design.packed`.
-And `./bin/design.route` would show the actual track and `./bin/design.freq` wold show the frequency in MHz unit.
+Additionally, several design files (described here: https://stanfordaha.github.io/aha-wiki-page/pages/08_design_files/) will be generated as well.

+## aha test
+Then we can run `aha test apps/gaussian`, which will run a VCS functional simulation of your application running on your CGRA verilog.
+On the kiwi server, use `module load base vcs` to load vcs before running `aha test`.

+You can optionally generate an fsdb waveform using the `--waveform` flag.
+This will require Verdi to be loaded: `module load verdi`.

-## Testing
+## aha sta
-Then we can run glb test, if the thing goes well, it should show `glb mapping success` as well as the simulation time, cpu time and the data structure size.

-    module load base vcs verdi
-    aha glb apps/gaussian (optionally use --waveform to dump fsdb)

-To generate the log file about critical path, we can use `aha sta` command.
-The log file would be saved at `/aha/Halide-to-Hardware/apps/hardware_benchmarks/apps/gaussian/log/aha_sta.log`.
+To run your mapped application through a critical path timing model, we can use `aha sta apps/gaussian`.
+The maximum frequency that you will be able to run the CGRA array at when running the application will be printed.

-    aha sta apps/<app name> --log

-## Visualization
-The `aha sta` command would call `/aha/archipelago/visualize.py`.
-It would produce `./bin/pnr_result_{width}.png` for visualization.
+The `aha sta` command can also be used to generate a visualization of the critical path of the application using the `--visualize or -v` flag.
+It will produce `./bin/pnr_result_{width}.png`.
 See `aha/aha/util/sta.py` for more details.

-    python3 -m pip install --upgrade pip
-    python3 -m pip install --upgrade Pillow
-    aha sta apps/<app name> --visualize